Mookie Betts Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.16).

-- The Orioles rank 17th in baseball in home runs surrendered (108 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs allowed (109 total, 1.2 per game).

-- Rodriguez will make his first start of the season for the Orioles.

 © 2023 Data Skrive.
 All rights reserved.